Great Brexit brawl: EU offers to improve N Ireland trade

 France has similarly said that Britain can't be trusted in a dispute over fishing licenses that Paris said should have long been granted as part of the signed trade deal with London.
 French spokesman Gabriel Attal said the government intends to announce retaliation measures before the end of the month.

-It is in such a heated context that Sefcovic now must negotiate with his U.K. counterpart David Frost to smooth trade in Northern Ireland.
+It is in such a heated context that Sefcovic now must negotiate with Frost to smooth trade in Northern Ireland.

 He will be traveling with wide-ranging proposals to cut the paperwork for goods entering Northern Ireland, and eliminate impediments that have created irritants — such as when British Cumberland sausages couldn't make it onto Belfast dinner tables because of EU rules on chilled meat.